 Tom Comitta is the author of The Nature Book (forthcoming from Coffee House Press), ◯ (Ugly Ducking Presse), Airport Novella (Troll Thread), SENT (Invisible Venue), First Thought Worst Thought: Collected Books 2011-2014 (Gauss PDF), a print and digital archive of the 40 books he produced in four years.
-His fiction and essays have appeared or are forthcoming in WIRED, Lit Hub, Electric Literature, The Los Angeles Review of Books, The Believer, BOMB, and Best American Experimental Writing 2020, with two poems in The New Concrete (Hayward Publishing, UK), an international anthology surveying the “rise of concrete poetry in the digital age.”
+His fiction and essays have appeared in WIRED, Lit Hub, Electric Literature, The Los Angeles Review of Books, The Believer, BOMB, and Best American Experimental Writing 2020, with two poems in The New Concrete (Hayward Publishing, UK), an international anthology surveying the “rise of concrete poetry in the digital age.”

 Comitta has exhibited books, texts and videos at MOCA Grand, Los Angeles; LUMA Foundation, Zürich; swissnex, San Francisco; Reed College, Portland; Robert Berman/E6 Gallery, San Francisco and The Kala Art Institute, Berkeley.
-He was a 2017 recipient of an Emergency Grant from the Foundation for Contemporary Art and has held residencies at the Bemis Center for Contemporary Art, Bay Area Video Coalition, Minnesota Street Project/Little Paper Planes and San Francisco Arts Education Project, where he conducted multimedia writing workshops with San Francisco youth.
+He was a 2017 recipient of an Emergency Grant from the Foundation for Contemporary Art and has held residencies at the Bemis Center for Contemporary Art, Bay Area Video Coalition, Minnesota Street Project/Little Paper Planes, and San Francisco Arts Education Project, where he conducted multimedia writing workshops with San Francisco youth.

 SF Weekly’s Write Stuff (2012)

 Sarah Griffin on Bowling in Bowlers (2012) password: calmaplomb

 calmaplombprombombbalm.com, the online publishing house I ran from 2011-2013